A fun tutorial on how to marble

 1. The trick to adhering the paint to fabric is presoaking the fabric in alum.
 You can do this the night before.
 Mix 3 tablespoons alum per 1 quart of hot water.
 Let the alum dissolve, then soak the fabric for 20 minutes.
-Hang to dry completely before marbling.
+Hang to completely dry before marbling.

 2. In the large flat bin, prepare the marbling base by mixing 4 tablespoons Methocel and 1 tablespoon Ammonia per gallon of warm water.
 Whisk until it’s completely mixed and then let it sit for 1-2 hours until the mixture is thick and most of the bubbles have dissipated.

-4. Iron your dried and prepared napkins.
+4. Iron the dried and prepared pieces of fabric.

 5. Once the bin mixture is set, go through and pop any bubbles that are still remaining.
 Then drop the paint colors on top of the mixture using popsicle sticks or skewers.
 You can layer paint colors, place different colors on top of each other, etc. Some paints will spread out more and others will go on a little thicker and that’s okay.